How the cat on the three legged stool beats the advert

 Humans are hard-wired to respond to stories.
 We respond emotionally and, given the chance, we’ll respond physically too – with applause, gasps, questions or maybe a reciprocal story of our own.
 If we find it compelling, we’ll take the story and replay it to others, adding our own experience and spin to its telling.

-That’s why we need to think like editors not advertisers when it comes to social media.
+That’s why we need to think like editors not advertisers when it comes to marketing promotion.
 We need to put the story and our audience at the heart of our marketing communications.

 Think about your marketing communications as a cat standing on a three legged stool.